Viktor An: Naturalization to Russia

 Ahn last competed as a South Korean citizen at the national team trials in April 2011, where he took gold in the 500 m.
 Prior to the trials, his local team Seongnam City Hall dissolved due to financial reasons, and therefore Ahn had to train by himself.
 Shortly before this competition, he informed the South Korean media that it would be his farewell performance.
 Ahn finished fifth overall at the national team trials.
-After the trials, Ahn announced that he will be moving to Russia because he wanted to skate in an environment where he could concentrate in skating, apart from the issues surrounding him.
+After the trials, Ahn announced that he will be moving to Russia because he wanted to skate in an environment where he could concentrate on skating, apart from the issues surrounding him.

-He moved to Russia in June 2011 and decided to naturalize on July.
+He moved to Russia in June 2011 and decided to naturalize in July.
 On December 28, 2011, he was officially granted a Russian nationality by President Dmitry Medvedev.
 His Korean nationality was automatically extinguished by the South Korean nationality law, which does not allow dual nationality.
 Since then, South Korean media has reported that he received the full Olympic medal pension in July 2011, and decided to naturalized to Russia in August.
 Based on this, when the Korea skating coach union pointed out "pension receipt" due to "morality" issues in the process of hiring Seongnam coach in 2023, Viktor Ahn said he decided on everything in July 2011 and donated the entire pension just before Russian naturalization for the first time in 12 years.

-In a 2015 documentary aired on South Korea's MBC, Ahn disclosed that there was pressure from Korea Skating Union an official just before his naturalization in Russia.
-The official warned.
-"This athlete is a problematic player in South Korea and should never be accepted."
+In a 2015 documentary aired on South Korea's MBC, Ahn disclosed that there was pressure from a Korea Skating Union official just before his naturalization in Russia.
+The official warned: "This athlete is a problematic player in South Korea and should never be accepted."